zapabug/ZapSliggers/documentation/docs/layout.md

-# Klunkstr Project Layout
+# Zapsliggers Project Layout

-This document provides an overview of the Klunkstr project structure, key components, and custom hooks as currently implemented.
+This document provides an overview of the Zapsliggers project structure, key components, and custom hooks as currently implemented.

 ## Directory Structure